NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

 ### Release Notes ###

+* **8.0.0**
+ 1. First version available as an NI Package (.nipkg) instead of a LabVIEW Installer.

 * **7.2.2**
  1. Added **OpenVSTimeout** Step Property to *Initialize VeriStand* and *Start VeriStand* step types.
 This Step Property allows the user to specify the timeout used when waiting for the VeriStand.exe application to open when using these two steps.
  1. Added **CloseUIManager** Step Property to *Stop VeriStand* Step Type to toggle whether this step closes the NI VeriStand UI Manager.
+ 1. Fixed bug in **Channel Value Limit Test Step** which caused an error when using certain Comparison Types.
+A legacy **Channel Value Limit Test (TestStand 2014)** Step is now provided.
  1. Package now installs a **User Guide, Developer Guide, and Example Files** to *Public Documents\National Instruments\NI VeriStand Steps for TestStand*.

 * **7.2.1**
  1. Fixed bug which caused reference errors in some cases when TestStand is configured to use the LabVIEW Development environment as the LabVIEW adapter.